gflorez97/dataProcesses2019/Final Project/final-project.md

 F-statistic:  1264 on 7 and 19546 DF,  p-value: < 2.2e-16
 ```

-As can be seen, the Adjusted R-squared value is low (we estimate a decent value would be more or less 0.7).
+As can be seen, the Adjusted R-squared value is low (we estimate a decent value would be around 0.7).
 The R-squared indicates the percentage of the variance in the dependent variable that the independent variables explain, and thus it is clear this model is not explaining well the isAllNBA variable.
 Then, we can not make a correct analysis of the coefficients, and try to see which variables are more important.

 ![Residual analysis of the bad model](https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/residualPlotBadModel.png "Residual analysis of the bad model")